ClaudioBardales/student-profile-498/student-profile/src/notes.md

 Then create a search bar that filters the search result of the student that the user wants to look up. -> WORK IN PROGRESS

+- Trying to see how to pass a state to a different component that way we can filter out the items.

 Then try to go toggle the profile for more information. -> WORK IN PROGRESS, MIGHT WORK ON THIS NEXT.

 Also wanted an input to add a tag to the profile.